holydocs/messageflow/README.md

 - **Channel diagrams**: Detailed views of message flows through specific channels
 - **Changelog tracking**: Automatic detection and documentation of schema changes between runs
 - **Message payloads**: JSON schemas for all message types

+## Known Limitations

+* One kind of message per channel;
+* One kind of server protocol per spec.